python-trio/sniffio/docs/source/index.rst

 Step 1: Pick the magic string that will identify your library.
 To avoid collisions, this should match your library's name on PyPI.

+Step 2: There's a special :class:`contextvars.ContextVar` object:

+.. data:: current_async_library_cvar

-Step 2: Make sure that whenever your library is active, the ``sniffio.current_async_library_cvar`` is set to this string.
-This is a :class:`contextvars.ContextVar` object.
+Make sure that whenever your library is running, this is set to your identifier string.
 In most cases, this will be as simple as:

 .. code-block:: python3